The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime: Introduction

 Here we highlight some of the leading quantum computing platforms, their relevant error correction strategies, and contrast their rate of operations.
 The surface code is the front-running proposal for error correction in superconducting devices and their associated code cycle times (the base sequence of hardware operations) have been estimated to be in the range of 0.2 $ \mu s$-10 $ \mu s$ \cite{Fowler2012, Litinski2019gameofsurfacecodes}.
 There is a great variety within different implementations of trapped ion architectures, particularly with regards to the method of enabling connectivity.
 A proposed scalable trapped ion design that relies on shuttling to enable connectivity, and microwave based gates has estimated the code cycle time to be 235 $ \mu s$ \cite{Lekitsch2017}.
 For this shuttling based design alternative error correction protocols may be more effective than the surface code due to the variable-mid range connectivity that is possible, but in this work we constrain ourselves to the surface code.
 Small trapped ion modules connected via photonic interconnects have been envisaged with the surface code \cite{Nigmatullin2016MinimallyComputing}, but due to their extremely flexible connectivity, higher dimensional error correction codes may one day be utilized.
 The code cycle time for trapped ions with photonic interconnects would depend on how the physical qubits are distributed across modules; one approach advocates for two tiers of encoding to minimize the use of the slower interconnects \cite{Li2016HierarchicalSize}.
+Trapped ion architectures have achieved some of the highest gate fidelities to date \cite{Srinivas2021High-fidelityQubits, Schafer2018, Ballance2016, Gaebler2016High-FidelityQubits, Webb2018}; the lower the base physical error rate, the lower the code distance will need to be in the error correction protocol and therefore fewer physical qubits would be needed per logical qubit.
 A fault tolerant Silicon based architecture has been proposed using the surface code with code cycles estimated to be 1.2 $ms$ \cite{Ogorman2016AComputer}.
 The error correction choice for photonic devices will depend on the underlying design; the primary candidate for a particular fault tolerant proposal \cite{BourassaBlueprintComputer} is the RHG lattice \cite{Raussendorf2004Long-rangeStates, Raussendorf2006AComputer}.
 The degree to which an architecture is scalable will vary greatly between architecture types and within particular stages of development.

 In this work we provide physical resource estimates to achieve a quantum advantage with a quantum computer using the surface code.
 Using some of the latest time optimization strategies \cite{Litinski2019gameofsurfacecodes, Gidney2019HowQubits, Gidney2019FlexibleStates}, we investigate the interplay between the code cycle time and the number of achievable physical qubits in the underlying architecture.
 In the following sections, we focus on quantum algorithms which have been hypothesized to offer a disruptive quantum advantage for industry-relevant applications.
 We first provide a brief overview of quantum computing for chemistry, and highlight the logical resource requirements for a quantum advantage use case, simulating the ground state of the FeMoco molecule, which we use as the starting point for our investigation.
 We then calculate the number of physical qubits that are required to break the elliptic curve encryption of Bitcoin keys within the time frame that it actually poses a threat to do, as a function of the code cycle time.